 Another choice is a group-integrated health reimbursement agreement (HRA).
 These are usually used in addition to a high deductible health plan, also known as an emergency plan.
 Under a high deductible plan, coverage only kicks for emergencies.
 Employees will need to pay more out-of-pocket for things like exams and regular office visits, but the plan is also more affordable monthly.

 Small businesses can offer employees a monthly allowance through a group HSA.
 Reimbursements made with an HRA are tax-free, so this is another customizable, affordable option.

 4. Industry Plans

 Thanks to recent legislative changes, industry and professional groups now much offer coverage of association health plans to small businesses.
 This makes it easier for small businesses to team up with other professional groups within their geographic area to purchase a large-group coverage plan.
 To get admitted to such an association, your small business will need to apply directly.

 Finally, the last option is self-funded insurance.
 This is a way for small businesses to avoid paying expensive premiums or worrying about age and health restrictions of traditional plans.
 However, the business itself will be put in financial risk for providing these healthcare benefits to employees.

 With a self-funded insurance plan, the employer pays for health claims directly depending on their terms and eligibility.
 While this will allow businesses to cut down on administrative costs, it could be risky if an employee faces an expensive health problem.
-Because of this, employers might recommend employees look into federal programs like Medicare and Medicaid at this webpage.
+Because of this, employers might recommend employees look into low-cost health insurance companies.

 As you can see, there are a lot of options depending on your budget and situation for providing quality insurance to your employees.
 Caring about your employees is a big part of running a small business.
 Choose one of these options above to make sure your employees are healthy and productive.